 I was there at the beginning of the liberalization of telecoms in the UK, back in the mid-90s: A lone woman in a world of men.
 I got one of the first simple international resale licenses, set up my first company, and became its managing director.
 Those were hectic and exciting times, and it could be rough.
 A lot has changed since then.
 I’ve recently come to realize what it was that got me through those arduous years and helped me to get to where I am today with ECT, a company that I co-founded with my brother, Marshall Kavesh.
 I want to share that realization with you.

-The first thing that has to be said is that, back when telecoms was starting to become liberalized in the UK (1995), there were practically no other women to be seen.
+The first thing that has to be said is that, back when telecoms was starting to become liberalized in the UK (1995), there were practically no women in tech.
 At least that was what it felt like.
-It was probably true of every industry, but telecoms was not a typically attractive industry for women to work in.
-This was due to a great reluctance from the established order to take the words of women seriously, especially on business and technical matters.
-I remember a firmly embedded culture of machismo based around the holy trinity of football, rugby, and beer; if you couldn’t contribute to one of those points, you were likely to fall by the wayside.
+It was probably true of every industry, but telecoms was not typically an attractive industry for women, or one of the most obvious places for them to make the best of their careers.
+This was due to a great reluctance from the establishment to welcome gender diversity or take the words of women seriously, especially on business and technical matters.
+I remember a firmly embedded culture of machismo based around the holy trinity of football, rugby, and beer; if you couldn’t contribute to one of those points, you were likely to fall by the wayside, regardless of whether or not you were a hardworking woman.
 It was truly a man’s world.

 Of course, I am sure there were plenty of men who had nothing to contribute to this culture either, but the point is that it was much easier for them to at least pretend like they did.
 It was hard at times, but it never got me down so much as it frustrated me.
 It’s never easy not to be taken seriously, especially when it leads to “special treatment”: Men sometimes expected a little something extra in return for their business.
 The #MeToo movement shows that, as a society, we’re nowhere near out of the woods on this yet, but the culture that enables that type of behavior is starting to retreat.